gaforov/Rock-Paper-Scissors/README.md

-# eDXjavaModule2
+# This is a "Rock, Paper & Scissors" game.

-This is a "Rock, Paper or Scissors" game.
+This is a "Rock, Paper or Scissors" game that I created while learning Java.
-I did create this game after taking Java course with Microsoft thru edx.org
+(eDXjavaModule2)